 Hoyas can be that beautiful kid who’s also notorious, however, once it blooms all the love and care you give comes to significance.

-Their blooms smell as per the species, some find them to be fruity while others find them chocolaty.
+These are some of the easy-growing hanging plants whose blooms smell as per the species, some find them to be fruity while others find them chocolaty.